jasharicoco/MandalorianBankomaten/README.md

 - It inherits from Account base class
 - Users earn interest on their balance

+### Helper
+- Provides functionality for the application
+- Securely capturing a user's password without displaying the characters typed

+### Seeder
+- Creates seed users, allowing immediate login and testing
+- Creates seed accounts, ensuring that every user has accounts with initial balances

 ## How to Use
 1. **Run the Program:** Open the project in your IDE and start the application.
 2. **Login:** Use the sample credentials below or create new accounts: